colebrookson/research-access/docs/institution-contact-protocol.md

 --------------------------------------------------------------------------------
 In order to keep things organzied in the share email account we will be using specific labels and colors to denote individuals.

-Label are organized alphabetically on the side panel in the email browser, and also appear in the list of emails.
+Labels are organized alphabetically on the side panel in the email browser, and also appear in the list of emails.

 ![Description \label{Email}](images/alex_email1.png)